ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 cd app
 ```

-Execute below command to download all the required scripts and packages:
+Execute below command to download all the required files and packages:
 ```
 curl https://raw.githubusercontent.com/ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/shr-nodejs-app/application/setup.sh | bash
 ```

-It downloads our javscript files.
-Also, it loads all the required packages.
-It takes some time to load all the packages.
+This command takes some time to load all the packages.
 After successful execution of command, you can see a ```node_modules``` folder in the current directoty.
 All the required packages are loaded inside ```node_modules``` folder.

 <a name="profileGen"></a>

-## Generate connection profile and admin profile
+### Generate connection profile and admin profile
 Create ```profile``` directory inside the ```app``` folder
 ```
 cd app